-- In July 2015, the cross-border merger by absorption of the Greek company, Sidenor Holdings S.A., by Viohalco was completed. - In September 2015, the aluminium rolling sector of Elval was spun off and renamed into Elval Holdings. - The aluminium rolling operations were absorbed by 100% Elval's subsidiary Symetal Aluminium Foil Industry S.A.
-(Symetal) (later renamed Elval Hellenic Aluminium Industry S.A.).
+In July 2015, the cross-border merger by absorption of the Greek company Sidenor Holdings S.A. by Viohalco was completed.

+- In September 2015, the aluminium rolling sector of Elval was spun off and renamed into Elval Holdings. - The aluminium rolling operations were absorbed by 100% Elval's subsidiary Symetal (later renamed Elval Hellenic Aluminium Industry S.A.).

-- In February 2016, a cross-border merger by absorption of the Greek companies (Elval Holdings, Alcomet and Diatour) and the Luxembourg company Eufina, by Viohalco was completed. - In December 2016, a cross-border merger by absorption by Cenergy Holdings of the Greek listed companies Corinth Pipeworks Holdings S.A. and Hellenic Cables S.A.
-Holdings was completed. - In October 2016, Steelmet Property Services was established through the transformation of the former Kifissos Mall S.A.
+- · In February 2016, a crossborder merger by absorption of the Greek companies (Elval Holdings, Alcomet and Diatour) and the Luxembourg company Eufina by Viohalco was completed. - In December 2016, a cross -border merger by absorption by Cenergy Holdings of the Greek listed companies Corinth Pipeworks Holdings S.A. and Hellenic Cables S.A.
+Holdings was completed. - In October 2016, Steelmet Property Services was established through the Kifissos Mall S.A.
 The new company provides a wide range of real estate services to Viohalco companies at a centralised level. - In December 2016, the merger of Noval S.A. with its subsidiaries Xenka S.A., Sanitas S.A., Corinth Retail Park S.A. and Sanitas Representation Offices S.A., through absorption of the latter by the former, was completed.